shaunluttin/MVPBlog/spa-login-aspnet-core-notes.md

 * <dfn id="auth_code">authorization code</dfn>
     * The authorization code represents the end-user's
     * consent to let YourSPA access protected resources.
-    * The authorization code does not work alone, though.
+    * The authorization code, though, does not work to access protected resources;
-    * We need to present it along with YourSPA's client_secret
-    * to obtain as access_token.
+    * rather, protected resource access requires an access token.
+    * The audience for an authorization code is a token endpoint.
+    * We can get an access token from the token endpoint
+    * by presenting the authorization code AND YourSPA's client secret.
 * <dfn id="id_token">id token</dfn>
     * This is verifiable.
     *